Years ago I made a decision to leave the beaten track or perhaps the decision made me?

 I have come across a lot of misinterpretation of the act of being as ‘doing nothing’.
 Once I was hurt by it, because I suppose I believed it too.
 Today it makes me smile.
 In my experience for what its worth, everything that arises from being has a natural, organic and quite pure core to it that doesn’t have an agenda, no calculating mind and no motive.
 It is simply something that happens to arise from the love and joy of it with no attachment to the outcome.

 This way of living and being, some would call it being peculiar, an eccentric even.
-To me it’s simply being true to oneself not that of a programmed society that tell us how to think and live mostly controlled by guilt, fear and if I may say so, a fair bit of ignorance.
+To me it’s simply being true to oneself not that of a programmed society that tell us how to think and live mostly controlled by guilt, fear.
 Makes one wonder, if we are all eccentrics, if we stopped trying to live up to what we are brainwashed to think and feel?
 I’m much honored in fact, to be called an eccentric (wouldn’t have been years ago when I was still fighting myself in a hopeless attempt to fit in) figuring in this post alongside Oscar Wilde, John Stuart Mill and Henry David Thoreau among others Eccentrics, Those Very Peculiar People by the sharp Malcolm Greenhill who knows how to put words to the line and get the message through, calling the reader to reflect (and ponder 🙂

 Now, being the being in Ireland.
 After 5 nomadic years, one misty rainy day, 5 minutes before my bus leaves, I hear a traditional tune in a cozy little cafe and music shop in Doolin, Ireland.
 Something cracked open and I knew I had reached home.
 All I needed was to put my suitcase down.
 I looked around and thought why not ask if they need staff?
 A year later I was running the place which was also the door into a world of music and musicians I didn’t know existed.
 A new life awaited me and the tread is growing stronger and clearer for each day where art and creativity are playing an ever growing part.